What is Driver’s License Fraud?

 When receiving a replacement license or card by mail, customers are reminded to shred or destroy their old ones.
 This will prevent identity thieves from stealing your personal information.

 Buy a copy of your driving record to see if the DDS shows tickets that were not issued to you.
 This is similar to looking at your credit report for fraudulent activity.

 Do not leave mail in your mailbox overnight, and stop your mail delivery if you are going to be away from home.

 For Victims of Identity Theft:

 The theft of your identity may not involve driver's license fraud, but the DDS wants to help you in any way that we can.
 First, contact your local law enforcement agency and make a police report.
 This is the first step to getting help from many state and federal agencies.

-If you are the victim of identity fraud, and the thief has used your driver’s license or identification card number, the DDS is probably not the source of the compromise of your personal information.
-Consumers release their driver's license and identification card numbers to banks, store, check verification companies, and dozens of other merchants every day.
+Consumers release their driver's license and I.D card numbers to many companies every day.
+Thus, DDS is most likely not the source of the compromise of your personal information.
 The DDS maintains the highest levels of security for computer data.
-In addition to examining allegations of driver’s license fraud, our law enforcement staff also conducts background investigations on all employees and internal affairs investigations into allegations of employee misconduct.
+DDS takes great efforts to examine allegations of driver's license fraud.
+Our law enforcement staff also conducts background investigations on all employees.
+Internal affairs also investigate allegations of employee misconduct.

 Additionally, all customers who have used their social security numbers as their license or ID card numbers will be getting a new number on their next renewal after January 1, 2007.